Funding opportunity

 All other costs should be costed at 80% FEC in line with standard UKRI terms and conditions.

 Depending on how much funding you allocate to costs funded at 100% FEC, you will need to adjust your budget to ensure the funding requested from us does not exceed £3.8 million.
-We have taken this approach to allow you to shape proposals in the way you see best, while taking into account the limit of funding available.
+We have taken this approach to allow you to shape applications in the way you see best, while taking into account the limit of funding available.

 How to apply

+You can only apply for this funding opportunity if we have invited you to do so following a successful outline application.
+Any uninvited applications will be rejected.
 We are running this funding opportunity on the new UKRI Funding Service.
 You cannot apply on the Joint Electronic Submissions (Je-S) system.

 The project lead is responsible for completing the application process on the Funding Service, but we expect all team members and project partners to contribute to the application.